This page contains a brief description of how allotments sites are managed; please scroll down for downloads to support allotment managers.

 An association on your site can bring many benefits; working together can help you to raise funds for site improvements, support development and help to sustain the future of the site.
-Membership of the National Allotment Society gives the association access to affordable Public Liability insurance for your site and other benefits such as cheaper seeds - click on this link for details join us.
+Membership of the National Allotment Society gives the association access to affordable Public Liability insurance for your site and other benefits such as free allotmenteers' liability insurance for your affiliates and cheaper seeds - click on this link for details join us.

 An association is also necessary if your site is to take on self- management and as NAS members you would have access to our Legal Advisor; who can assist in the preparation of a range of tenancy agreements and give advice on agreements that associations enter into with Councils or Private Landlords.
 Also, members can obtain initial advice on a wide range of topics including, allotment legislation health and safety, environmental issues, contractual problems, data protection, governance and disputes, along with assistance if your site becomes under threat of disposal.

 The essential requirements are a Constitution and set of rules, the formation of a Committee with a Chair, Secretary and Treasurer and lots of committed members willing to get involved.
 You will need to hold regular meetings and your responsibilities will vary depending on whether you are direct let or self- managed and the level of self- management.
 Our Legal Advisor, Regional Representatives and Allotment Mentors can all give advice on how to form and run an association.